jsummers1221/AlternativeVotingSystemsThesis/README.md

 This application compares a Ranked (Instant Run-off) Voting System with the current First-Past-The-Post (plurality) Voting System in a simulated Arizona Presidential Election.

 # Instructions:
 Download and run the AV_Simulation executable file.
+This can ONLY be run on WINDOWS OS.
 The application and console will open.
 This may take 15-30 seconds as the file loads. <br>
 The console will print out the candidate list when it is updated and will show you the Ranked Voting rounds in more detail.